 Maol Bhuidhe- one of the remotest bothies in Scotland!
 Photo: Nick Varga

-Known as one of the remotest bothies in Scotland, Maol Bhudihe is a welcome sight hiking in from either end of the Cape Wrath Trail.
+Located in the north-west highlands and known as one of the remotest bothies in Scotland, Maol Bhuidhe is a welcome sight hiking in from either end of the Cape Wrath Trail.

 Surprisingly, two families have occupied this bothy since it was built during the mid-19th century; one family raising a brood of 10 children here!